 Don’t overlook the power of informal networking.
 Meeting someone at a family gathering, holiday party, or community event can lead to unexpected job opportunities.
 It’s appropriate to mention in casual conversation that you are seeking employment.
 You never know who you might meet that can help you with your job search.
 In fact, I got connected to my current job through a fellow volunteer at my son’s school library.
 Serendipity!

 Formal networking is a great way to connect with those in your industry or career field.
 Attend business social events, professional association meetings, or alumni events.
 Be prepared to exchange business cards, and jot down notes on the cards about those you meet to help you remember important details.
 If you are uncomfortable approaching new people on your own, take a friend or colleague along to the event and introduce each other.
+Moreover, in the pursuit of professional connections, it’s crucial to be aware of potential biases.
+Countering managerial bias ensures that networking opportunities are fair and inclusive, allowing individuals to build relationships based on merit and competence rather than subjective judgments.

 No matter how you choose to connect, there are a few guidelines you should follow for effective networking: